elizarpif/cryptoswitch-ui/README.md

 ## Grafic shell for the library [cryptoswitch](https://github.com/elizarpif/diploma-elliptic)

 A desktop encryption application that I created for my bachelor degree work.
-This app serves as a graphic shell for the library [cryptoswitch](https://github.com/elizarpif/cryptoswitch)
+This app serves as a graphic shell for the library [cryptoswitch](https://github.com/elizarpif/cryptoswitch) that ensures data safety based on elliptic curves.

 ## Build